WangSL777/WebCamStreamOnTCP_QT/README.md

 build-webCamServer-Desktop_Qt_5_9_0_MinGW_32bit-Release\release\webCamServer.exe is the executable server file.

 Task background:
 Create a server that received video streams over a TCP/IP.
-The server can also record that stream to a file.
 Create a UI to control that server functionality which will be start/stop & record to file.
+Create a client that capture video using web cam and send the video stream over a TCP/IP.
+Create a UI to control that client functionality which will be start/stop & record to file.

 To run executable files, need to download each release folder which contains necessary .dll files.